USS Kern: Post-war service

 Following the end of hostilities in the Pacific Ocean, Kern returned to Ulithi on 31 August.
-She steamed to Okinawa from 17–21 September and served as station tanker until sailing for Japan on 13 October.
+She steamed to Okinawa from 17 to 21 September and served as station tanker until sailing for Japan on 13 October.
 She reached Hiro Wan, Honshū on 15 September and began refueling ships in support of occupation operations in Japan.
 She operated along the coast of Japan until 31 January 1946, when she departed Sasebo, Kyūshū, for Korea.
 She arrived Jinsen on 2 February, served there as a station tanker, then sailed for Japan on 15 April.
 The veteran tanker arrived Kobe, Honshū on 18 April and resumed refueling duties along the coast of Japan.
 She decommissioned at Yokosuka, Honshū on 6 August and was transferred to the United States Army the same day.

 Assigned to MSTS during the Korean War

 Reacquired by the Navy on 1 July 1950, Kern was assigned to the Military Sea Transportation Service (MSTS).
-Manned by a civilian crew, she operated in the Western Pacific.
+Crewed by civilians, she operated in the Western Pacific.
 During the effort to repel Communist aggression in Korea, she supplied fighting ships of the mighty 7th Fleet with gasoline and oil.